Cannock: Rail

 Cannock railway station closed in 1965 as part of the Beeching cuts but reopened in 1989.
-It is part of the Rugeley – Cannock – Walsall – Birmingham line operated by West Midlands Trains.
+It is part of the Chase Line operated by West Midlands Trains.
 Over the years, usage of this station, and the line overall, have increased to unprecedented levels.
 Services initially were hourly services between Birmingham New Street and Stafford (cut back to Rugeley Trent Valley in 2008).
-By 2013, usage had become significant enough to warrant electrification of the railway line, which was completed in 2019.
+By 2013, usage had become significant enough to warrant the electrification of the railway line, which was completed in 2019.

-The Rugeley - Hednesford - Cannock - Walsall - Birmingham line operated by West Midlands Trains serves the three railway stations in the conurbation.
+The Chase Line, operated by West Midlands Trains, serves the three railway stations in the conurbation.
 These are at Hednesford, Cannock, and Landywood.
-There was also a service to Stafford on the Chase Line but this was cut back to Rugeley due to congestion on the West Coast Main Line.
+There was also a service to Stafford on the line, but this was cut back to Rugeley due to congestion on the West Coast Main Line.

 In May 2019, West Midlands Trains began operating electric trains from this station.
 The vast majority of services are to Rugeley Trent Valley in the north, southbound trains operate to Birmingham International and London Euston.
 The journey time to Birmingham is around 36 minutes.
 On Sundays, trains operate as far south as Coventry.